fabianonline/OctoPrint-Telegram/README.md

 ### Proxy setup

-You can use HTTP or SOCKS5 proxies with this bot.
+You can use HTTP or SOCKS5 proxies with this plugin.
 In *config.yaml* file under the `telegram:` section add the following lines (NOTE: use your own `user`, `pass`, proxy url and port):

 Example 1: if you are using HTTP proxy: